 Massive drop-down navigation bars

 These are huge dropdowns rich in multimedia – these menus are the perfect choice for huge companies such as online newspapers, international e-stores, famous sports brands, and industry leaders.

 Dropdown menus are multifunctional and highly complex components that extend over the entire width of a web page.
 Most drop-down menus feature a balance between videos, images, text and some even have extra components such as weather widgets and shopping carts.

 Footer navigation menus are similar to the streamlined navigation bars.
 You can find these at the bottom of the page.
 Users tend to usually search for the menu bar in the upper part of the page but the footer navigation menu does have its uses.

 Navigation menus in websites powered by parallax

-If taking hard decisions is not really your thing, there’s one other option you can go for: No navigation menus at all.
-Yes, it’s possible and it’s definitely doable – one page websites are gaining popularity around the world and abandoning the navigation menu is definitely possible.
+If making hard decisions is not really your thing, there’s one other option you can go for: No navigation menus at all.
+Yes, it’s possible and it’s definitely doable – one-page websites are gaining popularity around the world, and abandoning the navigation menu is definitely possible.
 This solution is suitable for smaller projects with minimal layouts.